Xtalism/aero-pid-controller/README.md

 If you'd like to make any changes, you can check the MPU6050's [datasheet](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Register-Map1.pdf) anytime you want.

-The structure was created using SolidWorks 3D modeling software.
-I didn't make any mechanical simulation because I thought it was unnecessary.
+SolidWorks 3D modeling software.

 ![structure](img/render.png)

-I used Fritzing to build a protoype schematic.
-I had to add some figures from Fritzing forums.
-I used Arduino Mega 2560 but you can still use any other Arduino board as long as SDA and SCL pins are available.
+Prototype electronic schematic built on Fritzing.
+Arduino Mega 2560 was used but you can still use any other Arduino board as long as SDA and SCL pins are available.

 ![schematic](img/schematic.png)

-I plotted my error, variable of control (PID output) and my setpoint signal.
+Plotting error, variable of control (PID output) and setpoint signal.

 ![plot](img/plot.png)